jwijenbergh/nbuilder.deb/README.md

 $ gpg --batch --passphrase '' --quick-generate-key "Debian Packaging Key <debian@example.org>" default default 5y
 ```

+Make sure you have only one (private) key installed, so that one gets picked.
+If you have multiple, update `SignWith` field in the `.distributions` file to
+list the Key ID.
+You can list the available Key IDs using `gpg -K`.

 ## Create Chroots

 ### Debian 11